Christmas Video Page

 Thea Gilmore - That'll Be Christmas

 This is basically Marmite.
 It will either make you vomit or leave you with a warm, satisfied feeling inside.
 I know some people don't like sentimentality and I know this trends towards the mawkish side of things, but is perhaps for that reason that I like it so much.
+(And this year's one is rubbish.)

 John Lewis Christmas Ad 2011